Metz Gang: 1992 Indictment

 In 1992, enforcers Gennero "Meatball" Arthur and Gerald Elwood were arrested and indicted with 10 other members for murder and cocaine distribution.
+Elwood, who went by the nickname "Nap" and was reportedly one of the main hitmen for the Metz gang (along with Arthur), became famous for his customized Ford pickup truck that had armored plating inside of the frame and the words "VILLAIN IN BLACK" emblazoned on the sides of it and more famously "HOMICIDE" on the front of the hood.
+Elwood was arrested in 1991 after leaving a hotel in LaPlace, Louisiana with another Metz gang operative with drugs, weapons, and cash.
+He was found guilty for his role in the gang's operations and is currently serving life at FCI Coleman detention facility in Florida.

 Arthur, who was suspected of killing 70 people, was arrested in a Seattle restaurant where he was hiding out as a dishwasher.
 A spokesman for the U.S. Marshals Service said Arthur is believed to have been hiding out in Seattle for two or three years.
 In his role as an enforcer, marshals say Arthur is believed to have machine-gunned to death three people and wounded two others in the so- called "Earhart Expressway Ambush" in 1990.

 On another occasion, marshals claim Arthur confronted a government witness in a housing project and machine-gunned the man in the legs, leaving him as an example to others who might consider testifying against the Metz group.
 Law enforcement officials also believe Arthur was the triggerman in the "Scully" Clay murder, although they were never able to get any sound evidence on him about that case, which remains unsolved to date.